-From Margaret on February 24th, 2012 in Kitchen Remodel
+From Dean Dowd on February 24, 2012 in Kitchen Remodel

 But you want this kitchen remodel to make sense to your lifestyle, not just look good.
 And you may not like the idea that a kitchen renovation could, worst case scenario, mean limited functionality and lots of take-out for the next several weeks and even months.
 A hassle that is definitely worth avoiding.

 Blending updated aesthetics with high and personalized functionality can be tricky.
 Especially with a room that requires daily use along the way.

 If you need pricing on a kitchen remodel, click here.